tayganr/lakehouse/modules/module01d.md

 end

 ```

-- The tumbling window trigger will execute `C1 - pipelineIncrementalCopyCDC` every 5 minutes.
-- If changes are detected, data is copied to ADLS Gen 2 (raw).
-- Upon the detection of a new CSV file, the storage event trigger will execute `C3 - pipelineDimIncrementalLoad`.
-- The pipeline will cross-check the raw data (CSV) against the existing curated data (Delta Lake) and UPSERT the new data adhering to the SCD Type 2 pattern.

 In this step, we will use the Monitor hub to track the automated execution of our pipelines post the arrival of new data from the source system.